-RET-positive cancer
+KRAS-positive lung cancer

-Lung cancer is one the world's most common forms of cancer and can affect anyone.
+Lung cancer is the world's most common cancer disease and can affect anyone.
 Each year, 2 million people are diagnosed with lung cancer.
-In Norway, more than 3500 people are affected by lung cancer yearly, which makes it the third most common form of cancer, and lung cancer accounts for about 10 per cent of all new cancer cases in Norway.
+In Norway, more than 3,000 people are affected by lung cancer yearly, which makes it the third most common form of cancer, and lung cancer accounts for about 10 per cent of all new cancer cases in Norway.